GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/tailored-wordpress-automator/docs/modules/tailored-wordpress-automator/en.md

 - Send a welcome email to new users
 - Many more...

-The automation action is done by executing a GraphQL persisted query, triggered by:

-- Scheduling a WP-Cron event
-- Reacting to a WordPress hook
-- Chaining after the completion of a previous GraphQL persisted query

 Check the documentation for the [Automation](https://gatographql.com/extensions/automation/) extension to learn more.

-As these GraphQL persisted queries can be set as `private`, these tasks will only be executed internally (i.e. they are not exposed to the Internet).

 ## List of bundled extensions